spenceradolph/sliver/README.md

 - VSCode devcontainer

   - If using vscode, it will prompt to auto build and attach to the Docker file
+    - Warning: building the container takes a few minutes!
+(TODO: fix this)
   - Auto adds the suggested extensions / settings
   - Use the debugger for breakpoints! (and easy restart of the main.py process)